From KPIs to concrete steering

 Avoids unnecessary details at the main level.

-In short: the power of structure lies in simplicity at the front and flexibility behind.
+In short: the power of structure lies in simplicity at the front, and flexibility behind it.

 Choose consciously: fewer KPIs, more focus

 Another problem we often encounter is excess.
-If you display fifteen to twenty KPIs at once, there is a good chance that no one will remember what it’s really about.
-Attention gets fragmented, and the likelihood of taking action decreases.
+If you display fifteen to twenty KPIs at once, it's likely that no one knows what it's really about anymore.
+Attention gets diluted, and the chance for action decreases.

-That’s why it’s important to create focus.
-Which five to six KPIs are so important that they need to be monitored daily?
+That's why it's important to bring focus.
+Which five to six KPIs are so important that they need to be followed daily?
 These are usually the indicators that are most connected to the strategic goals of the organization.
 Think of:

 Net revenue